Blac Elvis

-Elvis Williams (born April 12, 1981), better known as Blac Elvis, is an American record producer, musician, and songwriter.
+Elvis Williams, better known as Blac Elvis, is an American record producer, musician, and songwriter.

 Career

+Elvis Williams works under the name "Blac Elvis".
 He rose to fame in 2005 co-producing alongside Polow da Don, producing hits for Ludacris, Ciara, Kelly Rowland, Fergie, Rich Boy, Kelis, Nelly, Pussycat Dolls, and Mario.

 He has launched two labels, Black Mud Entertainment and Mars On Sunday Latino.
-Black Mud represents a new soulful and high-energy sound that Elvis has created and Mars On Sunday Latino represents Latino artists such as La Gente Del Clan.
+Black Mud represents a soulful and high-energy sound created by Elvis, while Mars On Sunday Latino represents Latino artists such as La Gente Del Clan.

-He has produced top-40 hit singles for Fergie ("London Bridge" & "Glamorous"), Ciara ("Promise"), Kelly Rowland ("Like This"), Mario ("Crying Out For Me"), Beyoncé ("Ego") and for Usher ("Lil Freak").
+He has produced top-40 hit singles for Fergie ("London Bridge" & "Glamorous"), Ciara ("Promise"), Kelly Rowland ("Like This"), Mario ("Crying Out For Me"), Beyoncé ("Ego"), and for Usher ("Lil Freak").